The Kaiser's Gunboat

 to me.
 The identification of it as Eber

 appears to come from Admiral Kimberly, so I am hesitant to question his attribution, but it really does appear to me to be the wreckage from a smaller vessel, possibly one of the many schooners that were destroyed by the hurricane.
-The only photograph of Eber
+One of the few photographs of Eber

-that I have been able to locate is shown at the top of this page and does not show the bow - the ornate "fringe" would be a good identifier had it been visible, as would be the "ram bow".
+that I have been able to locate is shown at the top of this page - the ornate "fringe" would be a good identifier had it been visible, but there does appear to be a hint of a ram prow just visible.
 Searching Google Images for "SMS Eber

 " shows a number of images, all clearly depicting a ram bow.
-Having said all that, if Admiral Kimberly was happy to identify it as SMS Eber
+Having said all that, if Admiral Kimberly was happy to identify the wreckage in the lower image as SMS Eber

 , perhaps I should shut up!